leon4rd/test/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## I was in an 80's band called the prevention.
+We were better than the cure.